 You can begin to make funeral arrangements as soon as you feel ready to do so.
 You do not have to wait until you have the Medical Certificate of Cause of Death or have registered the death.
-Booking a specific date and time for the funeral may not be possible if the Coroner is involved.

 Your funeral director will help you decide what is right for you so that you are able to pay your last respects and say your farewell in a way which feels right.
 They will be able to consider and advise you on any particular request and preferences you may have.